alexanderzatko/Rovas-Connector-for-Code/README.md

 # Rovas Connector for Code

-A Visual Studio Code extension for tracking programming time and reporting work to the Rovas platform.
+A Visual Studio Code extension for tracking programming time and reporting work to the [Rovas application](https://rovas.app).

 ## Features
 - Securely store Rovas API credentials using VS Code SecretStorage